Stephen Doughty

 Stephen John Doughty (born 15 April 1980) is a Welsh Labour Co-op politician who has served as Member of Parliament (MP) for Cardiff South and Penarth since 2012.
-He has served as Minister of State for Europe, North America and Overseas Territories since July 2024.
+He served since July 2026 as Minister of State for the Middle East, North Africa, Afghanistan and Pakistan.
+He has previously served as Minister of State for Europe, North America and Overseas Territories from July 2024 till July 2026.

 Early life and education

 Stephen Doughty was born on 15 April 1980 in Cardiff, with his family moving to the Vale of Glamorgan when he was young.
 After attending Llantwit Major Comprehensive School, he was awarded a scholarship to study at Lester B. Pearson United World College of the Pacific in Canada.
 While a student at UWC Pearson, he served as a member of British Columbia Youth Parliament.

 He went to university at Corpus Christi College, University of Oxford, from which he graduated with an upper second-class degree in Philosophy, Politics and Economics.
 Whilst at Oxford, Doughty was a member of an all-male singing group, Out of the Blue.
-He also studied at the University of St Andrews.
+He completed further studies at the University of St Andrews, where he studied for his master's degree.